KEEPING CHILDREN SAFE IN EDUCATION – INFORMATION FOR PARENTS AND CARERS

 If there is no immediate danger to the child, or if you need some advice or information, you can contact the Children Services Customer Service Centre (CSC) on 01522 782111.
 If it is outside normal office hours you can contact the Emergency Duty Team (EDT) on 01522 782333

-WHAT DO THE ACADEMIES DO TO KEEP PUPILS SAFE?
+WHAT DOES HILLCREST DO TO KEEP PUPILS SAFE?

 Details of our child protection and safeguarding procedures are detailed in our Child Protection and Safeguarding policies.
-In addition to this, the Academies also have other specific policies in place to ensure that safeguarding issues can be comprehensively addressed.
+In addition to this, the Academy also has other specific policies in place to ensure that safeguarding issues can be comprehensively addressed.

 WHAT CAN PARENTS DO TO KEEP CHILDREN SAFE AND HAPPY?